The On-Going Safety of Home Delivered Meal Kits

 Even as a nurse with firm knowledge of food safety, I didn't think to check the package temperature.
 I was caught up in the excitement of this new concept.

-Cooking won't prevent food poisoning if food has gotten too warm - heating won't kill viruses or bacteria.
+Cooking won't prevent food poisoning if food hasn’t been maintained at a safe, cool temperature - heating won't kill viruses or bacteria.

-There's no way to be sure if food has become contaminated.
+There's no way to be sure if food has become contaminated by looks or smell.

 So, evaluate your lifestyle and decide if the meal delivery kits work for you...safely.

 For another article on keeping your food and family safe - See my post of which fish are safe to eat and which have high levels of toxic mercury HERE.

 Tell us about your experiences with home meal deliveries in the Comment Section below.
 Please share on social media if you think this information could help someone.
 Thanks for reading!

 To get your free Home Food Safety Guide subscribe below.
 And to make sure you always get the latest health and lifestyle updates, sign up for our newsletter so you can start LIVING BETTER now!